 What is a Minimum Marketable Product in Agile Product Development?

-If you want to develop and launch a new product, you need to be able to look into the future and anticipate what will be trending and what customers will be eager to buy in a few months.
-But very few of us can look into the future or do lengthy market and customer analyses. […]
+When developing and launching a new product, you need to anticipate future trends and what customers will want in the coming months.
+However, very few of us can predict the future or conduct lengthy market and customer analyses.
+This is where Agile Product Development comes into play, applying concepts like the Minimum Viable Product (MVP) […]

 From Self-Organizing to Self-Managing Scrum Teams – What’s The Difference?